-Students in a DSHP must take at least 18 hours of Honors courses from the General Education tiers as designated by their department and at least 12 hours of Honors courses in their major, to include a designated Honors capstone course.
+The Discipline-Specific Honors Programs, available in a growing number of departments, are intended for students strongly committed to their majors.
+Students take 18 hours of Honors courses in General Education, and then 12 hours of Honors courses in their major, to include the Honors capstone course designated for that discipline.